mroy31/gonetem/docs/source/topology.rst

 Docker node
 ```````````
 A docker node is a container launch by gonetem.
-3 kinds of docker node
+Bydefault, 3 kinds of docker node
-are available, each one associated to an image:
+are available, each one associated to an image defined in the server
+configuration file.
+These one ared by default:

 - mroy31/gonetem-host identified by the type *docker.host*, which emulates a terminal node
 - mroy31/gonetem-server identified by the type *docker.server*, which emulates a server node (with http, tftp and dhcp server for now)
 - mroy31/gonetem-frr identified by the type *docker.router*, which emulates router based on the software `FRR <https://frrouting.org/>`_

 All these images are available on docker hub.
-It is also possible to use a custom image thanks to the options ``image`` (see below).
+It is also possible to use a custom image
+thanks to the options ``image`` (see below).
+You can also defined new kind of
+node in the server configration file.
+See :ref:`nodes` for more details.

 Options
 """""""